MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/send-in-app-notifications.md

 ### Notification with a custom icon

 This example shows how to add a custom icon to a notification<!--note from editor: Edit okay?-->.
 Within the notification, set **iconType** to **Custom** and in the body, include **iconUrl** with a value pointing to a web resource.
-The icon can be either an SVG or PNG file type.<!--note from editor: Can you use a better example of a custom icon?
-The bell doesn't seem very customized.-->
+The icon can be either an SVG or PNG file type.

 > [!div class="mx-imgBorder"]
 > ![Notification with a custom icon.](../media/app-notification-with-custom-icon.png "Notification with a custom icon")